Solutions Architect (Mining/Engineering/Manufacturing) contract (TB) at Mediro ICT - IT-Online

 - Ensure that technical designs for systems & applications are integrated end-to-end; are consistently applying Enterprise Architecture standards; are technically sound and sustainable; are aligned to IT best practices.

-- Design IT Solutions that meet the business and IT requirements, and includes functionality, processes, data, products to be used, application interfaces.
+- Design IT Solutions that meets business and IT requirements, and includes functionality, processes, data, products to be used, application interfaces.

 Minimum Requirements